 Trip itineraryPlease note that this itinerary will almost for certain change because of reasons beyond our control.
 In case of a good weather window, we might cover longer distances and be able to take it easier later on.

 Paddle north along the shore from Ófeigsfjörður to Drangavík.
-This small cove is well known for the jagged pinnacles of Drangaskörð formed by sea erosion through millions of years and reach far into the sea.
-The farm in Drangavík was abandoned in 1947 but the houses remain and remind us of the harsh conditions people lived in the far north.
+This small cove is well known for the jagged pinnacles of Drangaskörð formed by sea erosion through millions of years and reaches far into the sea.
+The farm in Drangavík was abandoned in 1947 but the houses remain, and remind us of the harsh conditions people lived in, in the far north.
 Distance: 14km.

 After a hearty breakfast we begin today´s journey by paddling under the Drangaskörð pinnacles.
 The peaks are for sure best viewed from the water.
 We continue along the shore, enjoying the magnificent view that opens up every minute.
 We plan to camp on the banks of Meyjará River.
 12km.

-We leave the camp at Meyjará and glide pass abandoned farms and fishing huts on the shores.
-Many of them bear names that sound strange in the modern native language and many have stories behind them.
+We leave the camp at Meyjará and glide past abandoned farms and fishing huts along the shores.
+Many of them bear names that sound strange in the modern native language; many have great stories behind them.
 Lots of seals can be spotted in Skjaldabjarnarvík before we pass Mt.
 Geirólfsnúpur and head west to Reykjarfjörður where we plan to camp.
-In Reykjafjörður we´ll enjoy the geothermal hot pool with great view of the Drangajökull Glacier.
+In Reykjafjörður we´ll enjoy the geothermal hot pool with a great view of the Drangajökull Glacier.
 Distance 16km.

 Our aim for the day is to reach Bolungarvík.
 There are many things to explore on the way.
 Rocky outcrops, sand beaches and wildlife.
 Bolungarvík is very exposed to NE winds and landing there can be tricky.
 But it´s a sand beach and we can maybe use the opportunity to practice surf landings.
 There is rich birdlife in Bolungarvík and we´ll have time to explore the surroundings.
 Distance 14km.

-This day follows a rugged coastline pass the bays of Barðsvík and Smiðjuvík.
-Close to the designated camp for the night, we'll pass the beautiful waterfall Drífandi that plummets right off the cliffs.
-It´s possible to bathe under the waterfall in the kayak if you dare!
+This day follows a rugged coastline past the bays of Barðsvík and Smiðjuvík.
+Close to the previouse nights designated camp, we'll pass the beautiful waterfall Drífandi that plummets right off the cliffs.
+It's possible to bathe under the waterfall in the kayak if you dare!
 We will head to shore in Hrollaugsvík cove and camp there for the night.
 Distance 18km.

 This day is one of the highlights of the expedition.
 We'll paddle to Hornvík bay, by many thought to be the most beautiful in the nature reserve.
-The sheer cliffs of Hornbjarg rise almost 600 meters from the Atlantic and the sound of millions of seabirds make this paddle a one of its kind in the world.
-You wonder about the the ancestors whose livelihood depended on collecting eggs and hunt birds in the cliffs, with only hemp ropes and WWII helmets for protection.
+The sheer cliffs of Hornbjarg rise almost 600 meters from the Atlantic and the sound of millions of seabirds makes this paddle a one of a kind experience in the world.
+You wonder about the ancestors whose livelihood depended on collecting eggs and hunting birds in the cliffs, with only hemp ropes and WWII helmets for protection.
 Distance 17km.

 Rest day.
 There is no better place to take it easy than Hornvík bay.
 There are many options for those who want to stretch their legs.
 The most obvious one is to hike up the bird cliffs of Hornbjarg.

-After an easy morning, we paddle the short distance to Hlöðuvík bay, under the cliffs of Hælavík with few stops on the way to enjoy the scenery.
+After an easy morning, we paddle the short distance to Hlöðuvík bay, under the cliffs of Hælavík, with a few stops along the way to enjoy the scenery.
 Distance 15km.